marcwebbie/passpie/README.md

 ### Database structure

 Pysswords database is structured in a directory hierachy.
-Every credential is a directory named with credential name inside the database path.
+Every credential is a `.pyssword` file inside a directory named after a credential group.

 An empty database would look like this: